benjaminsnow/Assignment1/README.md

 > Style guide: We use Hadley Wickham´s Style Guide from <a href="r-pkgs.had.co.nz/style.html">r-pkgs.had.co.nz/style.html</a>.

-Using core R data sets 'Orange' and 'Loblolly', we explore the growth of Orange and Loblolly trees over time.
+In our first assignment we use the core R data sets 'Orange' and 'Loblolly' and explore the growth of Orange and Loblolly trees over time.

 ### Loading data sets 'Orange' and 'Loblolly'
 As indicated by the prefix 1_orange.R, 'Orange' is the primary data file and should be run first.
 By copying the commands into R, R will automatically run the commands set in the 2_loblolly.R file, as the first file is dynamically linked to the second.